Conyers retires from Congress amid harassment scandal

 “I am retiring today, I want everyone to know how much I appreciate the support,” Conyers told Mildred Gaddis, a morning host on Detroit FM-radio station Praise 102.7.

+Later Tuesday, Conyers' office released the lawmaker's one-sentence resignation letter to House Speaker Paul Ryan and House Minority Leader Nancy Pelosi notifying them that he "had made the decision to retire" from the House "effective today."

-Conyers added that he wanted his son, John Conyers III, to replace him in Congress.
+Conyers, in his his radio interview, added that he wanted his son John Conyers III to replace him in Congress.

 “I have a great family here and especially in my oldest boy, John Conyers III, who incidentally I endorse to replace me in my seat in Congress,” he said.